James Altucher is one of my all-time favourite writers and I rarely go more than a few months without rereading his book Choose Yourself.

 Jonny Nastor: Exactly.
 You said something interesting.
 When you said talking to the people in your podcast, and they’ve had their ups and downs, but they’ve also had an ability to execute.
 You’re right.
 Ideas, being an idea machine is great, but at some point you also have to execute.
 Whether it’s executing, “I’m going to write 10 ideas a day and send them off.”
 Or “I’m going to start a business with this idea.
 This video game, or anything.”
 How do you get the ability to execute?
 Or how do you still work through having the ability, every day, to execute what you, James, want to do?

 James Altucher: For me, I’m involved in a lot of different businesses.
-I do a podcast.
+I do an entrepreneur podcast.
 I also write a lot, so I’m writing books and blog posts and so on.
 For me, I don’t do a to-do list because I can only do one thing at a time.
 Even if I do a to-do list, it’s not like I’m going to do 10 things in the next moment.
 I’m only going to do, in the moment, what’s the most important thing to me at this moment.
 It might be in the morning, writing a post, and I’ll block everything else off, the Internet, emails, phone, and I’ll write my post.
 Then, it might be the case in the afternoon, “Okay, well I’m on the board of directors of a company, they’re having some problems that I think I can help them with.
 That’s the most important thing for me to do.
 I’m going to call them up.”
 Then I might think to myself, “Okay well, now what is the most important thing for me to do?
 Well, I want to get some more podcast guests for February.
 I’m going to write to these three people, and see if they’re willing to be my podcast guests.”

 Again, each step of the way, I’m always thinking, “What’s the most important thing for me to do right now?”
 I don’t bother with a to-do list because people do a to-do list so they can remember things.
 Well, if I forget something, it probably means it wasn’t really that important to me in the beginning.
 I’m only going to do the one thing that’s important to me right now.